Sarahsegla/Database-form/README.md

 # Database-form

 ## User Story
-Allow the user to input username, password, and email./ Sign up form using PHP and MySQL database./
+Allow the user to input username, password, and email.\
+Sign up form using PHP and MySQL database.\
 User information shows on the database after submission.